m43/svg-latte/README.md

 ## License

-Distributed under the MIT License.
+Codebase distributed under the MIT License.
 See LICENSE for more information.

 ## Authors